Silas Papare: Early life and education

-Silas Ayari Donrai Papare was born in the town of Serui, in the Yapen Islands, on 18 December 1918, from father Musa Papare and mother Dorkas Papare.
+Papare was born in the town of Serui, in the Yapen Islands, on 18 December 1918, from father Musa Papare and mother Dorkas Papare.
 At the time, Serui was one of the most open parts of Papua to external influences and ideas.
 He enrolled at the local village school (Volkschool) at the age of nine and graduated in 1930, working at his parents' farm for a year before pursuing further education at a nurse school in Serui starting in 1931.
 Papare was among some of the first to be educated in the Dutch civil servant schools in Papua, which were established in 1944.
 After he completed school in 1935, Papare worked in Serui for some time before moving to work at the Dutch oil firm, Nederlandsche Nieuw Guinea Petroleum Maatschappij company hospital at Sorong in 1936, where he was a head nurse.
 Due to personnel shortages in Serui, Papare was reassigned there in 1940.

 Wartime career

 Since 1939, a Koreri movement was started by Angganita Manufandu from Sowak, this movement was formed in opposition to foreign occupation and Christianity which was replacing local religion centering on Biak.
 When Japanese forces arrived in New Guinea, Angganita was captured which resulted in a second iteration led by Stefanus Simioparef.
 Open fighting against the Japanese forces started on 10 October 1942, on Manswan Beach South Biak, which resulted in about 2000 local casualties.
 This resulted in another Koreri rebellions in Yapen-Waropen, centering in East Yapen.
 During this time Papare as intelligence operative of NEFIS, made contacts with former Koreri rebels in the jungle.
 During the Pacific War, Papare became known as a middleman between Allied authorities and Papuans, and he sided with the Allies throughout the conflict.
 He organized local resistance against Japanese forces around the Cenderawasih Bay area and provided intelligence to allied forces there, particularly after the Battle of Hollandia.

 According to his diary, on 1 May 1944, an allied plane landed on Nau island, he swam toward it and was given map of American position as well as an American flag, which was important symbol for local cargo cult movement, as well as sign for allied planes of the area.
 On 1 June 1944, he was entrusted to lead a re-organised local guerilla forces against Japanese forces.
-He sent three papuans, Otniel Papare, Abiatur, and Yehuda from Manokwari to allied position in Hollandia to report on Japanese position in Nabire and Manokwari.
+He sent three Papuans, Otniel Papare, Abiatur, and Yehuda from Manokwari to allied position in Hollandia to report on Japanese position in Nabire and Manokwari.
 While Silas Papare and Eliezer Jan Bonai returned to their base in Nau island awaiting allied forces.
 Based on Papare reports, allied forces were able to sink Daito Maru, Japanese supply ship heading to Serui.
-Afterward local forces lead by him were able to take over weapons from Japanese forces.
+Afterward local forces led by him were able to take over weapons from Japanese forces.
 Papare headed back to Nau from Serui in torpedo boat to scout Japanese position in Warenai and Sorong and supervised the construction of local defense in 13 days.